Guenther1978/tips_and_tricks/windows.md

 - *Alt* + *F4*
 - *Enter*

-## Printing two pdf-pages on one page wothout the Adobe Reader
+## Printing two pdf-pages on one page
-Some other programs does not support printing two pages of a pdf-document on one page (e.g. Sumatra).
+Some combinations of programs for viewing pdf-documents and driver of printer does not support printing two pages of a pdf-document on one page.
-Then open the pdf-document with the chrome browser, this browser supports this task.
+Then try to open the pdf-document with the chrome browser, this browser supports this task.

 ## Changing the keyboard layout
 To change between the the layouts of the keyboard, press *Alt* and *Shift*.